LineageOS/lineage_wiki/pages/glossary.md

 #### OEM

-- Original Equipment Manufacturer, the one who sells and manages software on a give device (e.g. Samsung, Motorola, Google)
+- Original Equipment Manufacturer, the one who sells and manages software on a given device (e.g. Samsung, Motorola, Google)

 #### Root